 While most tourists enter Morocco via Marrakech, Agadir, or even Casablanca, there are also direct flights from European cities to Essaouira.

-- Paris Orly to Essaouira (4 flights per week with Transavia France)
+- Paris Orly to Essaouira (up to 4 flights per week with Transavia France)

 - London Stansted to Essaouira (2 flights per week with Ryanair)